gregorriegler/gregorriegler/README.md

 ### Hi, I'm Gregor 👋

 I’m a Software Development Coach and Crafter - on a lifelong journey to learn better ways to develop quality software.
-I like to practice with friends and share what I learned.
+I like to practice with friends and share what I've learned.
 My goal is to help people find joy in their work by becoming better at developing software.

 - Sometimes I [blog](https://gregorriegler.com/blog), and I also did a [refactoring video series](https://www.youtube.com/channel/UCsWg_i6X4KMhjD2CRqCJLdg).